pyrogn/HiveHelper_on_PySpark/hhop/hhop/txt/funs.txt

     """Function for making checkpoints by applying
     1. write_table with provided write_args and write_kwargs
     2. read_table with default values

+    Afterthought: Does it really need to be that complex?
     """
     write_table(df_write, *write_args, **write_kwargs)